-a.
-The CPG Panel typically will generate a set of recommendations.
-It is anticipated that the wording of each recommendation will require multiple iterative revisions until consensus among the Panel is achieved, following a modified Delphi process, similar to that used in prior CAG CPGs10-12.
-If a formal consensus conference is planned, it is suggested that the proposed recommendations be circulated to the entire CPG Panel for at least two rounds of iterative revisions prior to the consensus conference.

-- b.
-Recommendations should be worded to provide clear and unambiguous guidance to the practitioner.
+- a.
+The CPG Co-chairs and Steering Committee will begin by generating a set of questions in PICO format.
+It is anticipated that the wording of each question will require multiple iterative revisions, including voting and comments from the entire CPG Panel until consensus among the Panel is achieved, following a modified Delphi process, similar to that used in prior CAG CPGs7-9.
+A formal consensus conference is planned, and it is suggested that the proposed questions be circulated to the entire CPG Panel for at least two rounds of iterative revisions prior to the consensus conference. - b.
+Questions should be in PICO format and worded to provide clear and unambiguous guidance to the practitioner.
 This can be done by specifying the patients to whom the recommendation applies, the intervention, and the outcome expected to change.
 Active verbs such as "do", "offer", "give" and "counsel to" provide clearer guidance than passive verbs such as "should be considered".
 If there is uncertainty regarding the robustness of the statement, it should be reflected in the Strength of the Recommendation grading.
 Authors should avoid using obtuse, and/or evasive, language in an attempt to improve apparent statement grading at the cost of making the recommendations less guiding. - c.
-Where evidence exists, recommendations should include reference to the pediatric population. - d.
-Each individual recommendation will be accompanied by a grading matrix which will include: - i. grading of the quality of medical evidence, and - ii. grading of the strength of the recommendation. - e.
+Where evidence exists, recommendations/questions should include reference to the pediatric population. - d.
+Each individual recommendation/question will be accompanied by a grading matrix which will include: - i. grading of the quality of medical evidence, and ii. grading of the strength of the recommendation.

+- e.
 Face-to-face meetings are preferred when feasible.
 However, communication by email, teleconference, and videoconference may also be appropriate leading to a final consensus conference. - f.
 In most cases it is advisable that a formal consensus process (such as a modified Delphi technique) be adopted by the CPG Panel. - g.
-Where consensus has been obtained, those members rejecting the statement or accepting with major reservations, should be allowed to voice their dissenting position and have it recorded in the meeting minutes for insertion in the final manuscript. - h.
+At the consensus meeting, the PICO questions are to be converted to recommendation statements for the final voting process with the aim to achieve consensus. - Where consensus has been obtained, those members rejecting the statement or accepting with major reservations, should be allowed to voice their dissenting position and have it recorded in the meeting minutes for insertion in the final manuscript.
+Evidence-based recommendations should be based on integrating individual clinical expertise with the best available external clinical evidence from systematic research.
+If committee members vote against the evidence presented, all efforts will be made to clarify the rationale of the opinions / viewpoints during the consensus meeting.
+If no consensus can be reached and the recommendations made by the committee members are in conflict with the best available research evidence, the statement (recommendation) along with the supporting GRADE evidence profile will be sent to the GRADE working group for arbitration. - h.
 Voting should be reported in an anonymous aggregate fashion using technology such as electronic touch pads or online voting. - i.
-Where possible, an impartial facilitator should be used to guide the discussion at a consensus conference (if required).
-The facilitator and Chair/Co-chairs should be non-voting positions. - j.
-Each initiative should include a discussion about how the CPG will be updated in the future to maintain its clinical relevance.
+It should be decided at the beginning of the CPG if there are committee members (non-CAG specialists from other fields) who will not be mandated to vote on certain recommendations that fall outside their field of expertise. - j.
+2 moderators (one of which to be a GRADE methodologist) are to guide the discussion at the consensus conference and are to be non-voting positions. - k.
+Each initiative should include a discussion about how the CPG will be updated in the future to maintain its clinical relevance. - I. At the close of the consensus meeting, target journals should be discussed for publication (including the question of co-publication, treatment algorithms etc) - m.
+Consensus meetings are to be recorded.